rwblokzijl/Msc-thesis-EuroToken/thesis.md

 and digitalised, different solutions had to be patched into the old system to be able to respond to the changing demands of the population.
 Private banks, who were once used only for large transactions and money storage, got a more and more central role in day to day transactions.
-In effect the system as we see it today has accrued a lot of technical debt as the its requirements changed over time.
+In effect, the system as we see it today has accrued a lot of technical debt as its requirements changed over time.
 As a result a number of inefficiencies have emerged from this technical debt.